 Workers’ comp is handled at the state level unless you’re a federal employee.
 Get the details on workers’ comp for federal employees.

-According to the California Division of Workers’ Compensation (DWC), employers with one or more employees must provide workers’ comp coverage.
-If you have an on-the-job illness or injury, then here’s how to apply for California workers’ compensation:
+According to the state Division of Workers’ Compensation (DWC), Golden State employers with one or more employees must provide workers’ comp coverage.
+Learn more about how to qualify for workers’ comp benefits.

-- Your employer should give you Form DWC1 to start your claim.
-State law requires your employer to give you this form within 24 hours after your notification.
-You have one year from your injury date to qualify for workers’ comp benefits.
+- Get Form DWC1 from your employer to start your claim.
+State law requires your employer to give you this form within 24 hours of your notification.
+Pro Tip: You have one year from your injury date to qualify for California workers’ compensation benefits.

-- If your claim’s denied, contact a DWC Information & Assistance (I&A) officer to help you dispute it.
-Simply call 1-800-736-7401.
-You can also get a qualified workers’ compensation attorney to handle your appeal on contingency.
+- Take action if your claim’s denied.
+Contact a DWC Information & Assistance officer at 800-736-7401 to help you dispute it.
+Pro Tip: You can also get a qualified workers’ compensation attorney to handle your appeal on contingency.